shuiruge/nn4post/README.md

 [X] - Test shallow neural network on fitting `sin()`.

-[ ] - Test shallow nerual network on MNIST dataset, comparing with that by Nealson.
+[X] - Test shallow nerual network on MNIST dataset, comparing with that by Nealson.

+[ ] - Load and restore values of Variables, as numpy arraies, with Pickle.

+[ ] - Write a `KLqp` that inherits `edward.Inference.VariationalInference`, by BayesFlow.

+[ ] - And test this `KLqp` on MNIST dataset.